Back to Courses page

 Equipment to bring

-Students should bring along their own digital camera, complete with the associated battery charger (and a spare battery, if you have one) and the cable for connecting the camera to a computer.
-Make sure you have a fully-charged battery and a plenty of space on your memory card – ideally there should be no pictures on it at the start of the course.
+Students should bring along their own digital camera (please check suitability as per the notes), complete with the associated battery charger (and a spare battery, if you have one) and the cable for connecting the camera to a computer.
+Make sure you have a fully-charged battery and plenty of space on your memory card – ideally there should be no pictures on it at the start of the course.